We may receive compensation when you click on links to products from our partners.

 Depending on your particular background, there are many options to choose from, but if you need a little guidance, here are some of the best jobs the industry has to offer:

 If you’re looking for a high paying automotive position that lets you get your hands a little dirty, vehicle manufacturing is the one for you.
 Known as one of the most lucrative automotive professions, manufacturers have an extensive list of responsibilities, including the production of entire vehicles, as well as the production of individual parts.

-- Vehicles manufacturers make anywhere from $15 to $35 an hour depending on their education, level of expertise and company they work for.
+- Vehicle manufacturers make anywhere from $15 to $35 an hour depending on their education, level of expertise, and the company they work for.

 - Manufacturers typically spend their workweek in company factories, assembling cars and car parts and maintaining quality control.

 - Although lucrative, physical hazards such as excessive heat, repetitive movements, and fumes come with the factory territory.

 Automotive engineers don’t turn quite as many wrenches as manufacturers and technicians, but their job in the industry is invaluable.
 Equipped with a strong knowledge of aerodynamics and design, engineers are responsible for improving the performance of both cars and specific parts.
 When it comes to increased fuel-efficiency and passenger safety, engineers are the people to call.

 - Most automotive engineers, depending on the company they work for, have been known to make over $80k a year.